littleosbook/littleosbook/output.md

 }
 ~~~

-### The driver
+### The Driver
 Now that the basic functions, it's time to think about a driver interface for
 the framebuffer.
 There is no right or wrong about what functionality the
 interface should provide, but one suggestion is to have a `write` function with
-the declaration:
+the declaration

     int write(char *buf, unsigned int len);

+that writes the contents of the buffer to the screen.
+The `write` function
-The `write` function would automatically advance the cursor after a character
+would automatically advance the cursor after a character has been written and
-has been written and also scroll the screen if necessary.
+also scroll the screen if necessary.

-## The serial ports
+## The Serial Ports
 The serial port [@wiki:serial] is an interface for communicating between
-hardware devices, and it's usually not found on computer any longer.
+hardware devices, and it's usually not available on modern computers.
 However,
 the serial port is easy to use, and more importantly, can be used as a logging
-utility together with BOCHS.
+utility together with Bochs.
 A computer usually has several serial ports, but
 we will only make use of one of the ports, since we only will use it for
 logging.
+Furthermore, we will only use it for output, not input.
+The serial
-The serial ports are controlled completely via I/O ports.
+ports are controlled completely via I/O ports.

-### Configuring the serial port
+### Configuring the Serial Port
 The first data that needs to be sent to the serial port is some configuration
 data.
 In order for two hardware devices to be able to talk each other, they
 must agree upon some things.
 These things include: